nasa-jpl/ION-DTN/gh-pages/docs/Platform-Macros-Error-Reporting.md

 void writeMemoNote(char *msg, char *note)
 ```

-Writes a log message like writeMemo(), accompanied by the user-supplied context-specific text in note.
+Writes a log message like writeMemo(), accompanied by the user-supplied context-specific text string in note.
+The text string can also be build separately using isprintf().

 ### writeErrMemo ###